chiragbharadwaj/ro/spec/README.md

 Syntax
 ----

-The syntax of `Chi` is defined below, presented in Backus-Naur normal form (BNF).
-Notice some similarities to existing languages such as `Python`, `Java`, and `OCaml`. `Chi` draws inspiration from each of these programming languages.
+The syntax of `Boo` is defined below, presented in Backus-Naur normal form (BNF).
+Notice some similarities to existing languages such as `Python`, `Java`, and `OCaml`. `Boo` draws inspiration from each of these programming languages.
 Note that terminal productions below are shown in lowercase, while non-terminal symbols are shown in uppercase.

 ```
 # These are symbols that are "primitive" and already well-defined.